-Users can easily select a default existing list (or more than one) where the news subscribers will be registered to.
+Users can easily select a default existing list (or more than one) to where the news subscribers will be registered to.
 Read more about lists here.

 Importing customers as subscribers

 From the import panel, all old orders can be processed and all customers (being them guest customers or not) imported as subscribers.
 Some options can be set to configure the import process.

 Subscriber status.
 The subscriber status can be set to “confirmed” or “not confirmed” for all imported subscribers.
-If a subscriber is created as new, the status is just assigned as configured, if the subscriber already exists, the status is not change if not explicitly set with the option “override status for existing subscribers”.
+If a subscriber is created as new, the status is just assigned as configured, if the subscriber already exists, the status does not change if not explicitly set with the option “override status for existing subscribers”.
 If the import mode is set to “skip” the existing subscribers status is not changed.